dmpe/urlshorteneR/ReadMe.md

 ### Help needed !!!

-Now looking for:

-- Testers (also with the enterprise account)
+- Testers (with the enterprise account too).
+Please install and try using it.
+Then report bugs in <https://github.com/dmpe/rbitly/issues>

 ### What is/not implemented: